-Craig Storie is a Select Account Manager with Cisco, a multinational technology conglomerate that develops, manufactures and sells networking hardware, telecommunications equipment, and other high-technology services and products.
+Craig Storie (@CiscoStorie) is a Select Account Manager with Cisco, a multinational technology conglomerate that develops, manufactures and sells networking hardware, telecommunications equipment, and other high-technology services and products.
 He is responsible for selling the company’s complete range of hardware, software, and service technology solutions in the Indianapolis market.

 He received his diploma from Rose-Hulman Institute of Technology but never felt the true calling to be an engineer.
 With an engineering background, Craig began a challenging search for a sales role.
 His connections through the university became the catalyst for his sales career, a first glimpse into the power of a connected professional network.